Studies suggest Pfizer shot may protect only partially against Omicron | Health

 Exposing the blood of vaccinated individuals to different virus variants, she found that the ability to mount an antibody response to Omicron in people who had three shots of BioNTech/Pfizer was up to 37 times lower than the response to Delta.
 An antibody response to Omicron half a year after a two-shot regimen of Pfizer/BioNTech, Moderna or a mixed course of AstraZeneca/BioNTech was not even measurable, Ciesek added.

-She posted only selected findings on Twitter https://twitter.com/CiesekSandra/status/1468465347519041539 and the university said the paper had not yet been published.
+She posted only selected findings on Twitter https://twitter.com/CiesekSandra/status/1468465347519041539, not including the number of samples, and the university said the paper had not yet been published.
 "The set of data underscores that it makes sense to develop a vaccine that is adapted to Omicron," Chiesek tweeted, adding that no conclusion could be drawn about protection against severe disease.

 The Omicron variant, first detected in southern Africa last month, has triggered alarms globally of another surge in infections, with more than two dozen countries from Japan to the United States reporting cases.
 The World Health Organization classified it on Nov.
 26 as a "variant of concern," but said there was no evidence to support the need for new vaccines specifically designed to tackle the Omicron variant with its many mutations.